HeardLibrary/digital-scholarship/manage/index.md

 [Effective Practices for Data (NSF Dear Colleague Letter, 2019)](https://www.nsf.gov/pubs/2019/nsf19069/nsf19069.jsp)

 All National Institutes of Healty (NIH) applications submitted after January 25, 2023 will need to comply with the [NIH Data Management and Sharing Policy](https://grants.nih.gov/grants/guide/notice-files/NOT-OD-21-013.html).
 This policy requires researchers to plan for how data will be preserved and shared.
 This expands the previous policy from requiring a data sharing plan to requiring a plan for both sharing and management of data.
+For detailed information about the new policy, visit [this page](nih/).

 ## Federal Data Strategy